Holic75/Baldurs-gate-dnd-3.5/README.md

   Level 12-15: 2d6
   Level 16-19: 2d8
   Level 20+: 2d10
 – At level 4, unarmed attacks are treated as a +1 magical weapon, monk also reveives +1 bonus on unarmed to hit rolls.
 The enchantment and to hit bonus improve to +2 at level 8, +3 at level 12, +4 at level 16 and +5 at level 20.
-– High savingthrows.
 – Gains +1 AC bonus at level 5 and every five levels thereafter.
 – Gains +1 AC bonus per 2 points of Wisdom above 10.
 – May use the Stunning Blow ability once per day.
 Gains one use at level 1 and an additional use every 4 levels thereafter.